 Canada is the second biggest nation globally and has a diverse geography and scenic vistas.
 It is home to a plethora of spell-binding attractions – captivating natural wonders, gorgeous lakes, alpine forests, snowcapped mountains, spectacular wildlife, and incredible historical spots.
 Most people require a valid passport, a visa, or an Electronic Travel Authorization (eTA) to visit this great country, depending on their nationality.
 In this post, we cover all the details about Electronic Travel Authorization.
 Do you want to know more?
 Keep reading!

-A Canada Visit Visa is an official document issued by the Canadian Embassy or Consulate that allows you to enter Canada and stay there for up to six months.
+A Canada visit visa is an official document issued by the Canadian Embassy or Consulate that allows you to enter Canada and stay there for up to six months.
 Single-entry and multiple-entry visas are the two types of Canada visas, and in most cases, applicants are automatically granted a multiple-entry visa.
 You need either a visitor visa or an eTA and not both to enter the country.

 Electronic Travel Authorization (eTA) is required for all visa-exempt foreign nationals entering Canada by air or transiting through a Canadian airport.
 The eTA is given by Immigration, Refugee, and Citizenship Canada (IRCC).